 Click Here for tab for Iris by Goo Goo Dolls

-So although this was released as a promotional single for their sixth album, it was part of the original soundtrack to the 1998 movie City of Angels.
-It was the popularity of the movie that contributed so heavily to exposing the Goo Goo Dolls to a wider audience and is largely credited for their success.
+Although released as a promotional single for their sixth album, it was part of the original soundtrack to the 1998 movie City of Angels.
+The movie’s popularity exposed the Goo Goo Dolls to a wider audience and is largely credited for their success.
 It was able to hit the number 1 spot in a number of countries including Australia and Canada, and even got to the number 3 spot in the UK.

-The song makes good use of some interesting chord voicings where there’s some really nice harmonic interplay between the notes that are being held down.
-Now if you’re a beginner and are looking for something a little more simple the provided video tab also outlines an ‘easy’ way to play them using more traditional open chord shapes.
+The song makes good use of some interesting chord voicings where there’s really nice harmonic interplay between the notes being held down.
+Now if you’re a beginner and are looking for something a little more simple, the provided video tab also outlines an ‘easy’ way to play them using more traditional open chord shapes.

 Judith by A Perfect Circle